ITTechnic/PikiOs/README.md

 The local config file included in this project contains a different app repo to the base image which has a simple react frontend and an api driven silex back end.

+Removed some code that was specific to the original site repo from the build process to make it more generic